 The Matra partnership model has been applied successfully for over 20 years now.
 In 2009 the programme was modernised, improving its relevance and effectiveness so current challenges can be better met, while maintaining its main characteristics.
 Policy for the next few years is set out in the ‘Matra Modernised’ memorandum, which was sent to the House of Representatives on 3 November 2009.

 The general objective of the Matra programme is to contribute to the development of a plural democracy, grounded in the rule of law, with room for dialogue between government and civil society; to build capacity and strengthen the institutions of civil society and government; and to strengthen bilateral relations.

 Over the years civil society organizations in Ukraine have strengthened their participation in decision making processes in an atmosphere of openness, accountability and mutual responsibility between various social and political actors.
 Over the years the MATRA Programme has been tuned to needs and challenges faced by civil societies in the countries where the MATRA Programme is being implemented.

-- Enhancing the position of civil society organisations to perform their roles as independent actors, especially on local and regional level;
+- Enhancing the position of civil society organisations in Ukraine;

 - Strengthening the rule of law with the focus on fighting corruption;